(Editor’s note: This review originally ran in January, but we’re republishing it since the movie is finally opening in theaters on November 15.)

 I’d happily watch a dark comedy spinoff just about these two, a Catch 22 for the age of corporatized imperial brutality.
 The Report isn’t that movie, much more concerned as it is with being the Spotlight of torture.
 And it’s better than Spotlight.
 The story is bigger, the stakes clearer, and Adam Driver’s labial skillet face is the perfect canvas for the revelation, reserve, and tempered furiousity the role of whistleblower requires.
 Every Girls hater should be forced to at least acknowledge that the show gave us Adam Driver and show the proper deference.
 What a gift.

 By contrast, the film does go a bit soft focus on Dianne Feinstein and John McCain.
 It depicts Feinstein — played by Annette Bening — as hawkish and politically opportunistic at times, but as someone who will hedge and whinge and delay action but ultimately do the right thing (whether she’s too late in doing the right thing The Report leaves slightly up for interpretation).
 John McCain is offscreen and unmentioned for most of the movie until he gets his Mr. Smith Goes To Washington moment via stock footage at the end, giving a big, heartfelt speech about the immorality of torture in front of the Senate.
-It might be a little hard to stomach for an otherwise name-naming movie posthumously cosigning McCain’s fake maverick act, but it is a good speech that works in the narrow confines of the movie.
+It might be a little hard to stomach, an otherwise name-naming movie posthumously cosigning McCain’s fake maverick act, but it is a good speech that works in the narrow confines of the movie.

 The Report has just enough humor and absurdity and Adam Driver to cut through its justified righteous indignation.
 It doesn’t sacrifice importance for entertainment, or vice versa.
 It’s a movie about the power of naming names that isn’t afraid to name names itself, a movie about admitting mistakes in order to change that represents a symbolic act of Hollywood admitting theirs.